PetrosChristopoulos/News-Sites-Scraping/README.md

 10. **Documento (documentonews.gr)**: Known for its political investigations and its critical stance toward the government and political scandals.

 These media outlets have broad recognition and influence in covering political issues in Greece.

+* It is important to note that the chosen category for this research is "Politics"—a field where divisive rhetoric and polarization frequently emerge and evolve across various dimensions.